 Evidence-based budgeting facilitates the use of research and evidence to inform programmatic funding decisions in a way that improves outcomes for Tennessee citizens.
 Influenced by the Results First Initiative, Tennessee's evidence framework allows agencies to demonstrate the evidence of both proposed and existing programs during the program inventory process or the budgeting process.

 OEI's Evidence-based Budgeting in Tennessee document provides additional information on budgeting, qualifying evaluations, and the evidence framework.

 Evidence is a rigorous body of research that speaks to the efficacy of existing programs or proposed pilots in Tennessee.
 Tennessee’s evidence framework provides decision makers with a consistent language across all departments to know what programs work according to research.

-Evidence allows us to answer the following questions:
+Qualifying evaluations serve as evidence to allow us to answer the following questions:

 - Are Tennessee programs based on strong models in other states, promising theories of change, or something else?

 - Based on research, are the desired outcomes positive, negative, or neutral?